quenero/quenero/README.md

 ## Installing Quenero from a package

 Pre-built packages are available for recent Debian and Ubuntu systems (and are often usable on Debian or Ubuntu-derived Linux distributions).
-For more details see https://deb.imaginary.stream